JaredJomar/Projects/TampermonkeyProjects/LookMovie/Readme.md

 # Close Ads

-This user script automatically closes ads on LookMovie.
+This user script automatically closes ads on LookMovie, removes specific reCAPTCHA divs except on the threat protection page, and removes banner ads.

 ## Installation